 We’re taking a closer look at joint care for dogs – from puppyhood right through to happy, healthy old age!
-We’ll be answering some of your most-asked questions, including what to do to support your dog’s joints at different life stages.
+We’ve focussed on what to do to support your dog’s joints at different life stages.
 However old your dog is, joint care is always an important consideration.
 We’ve put together our top hints and tips for healthy joints and happy dogs.

 Welcoming a new puppy is an exciting time.
-However, it’s also an important time to care for your dog’s joints as he’ll be growing quickly.
+However, it’s also one of the most important times to care for your dog’s joints.

 First, avoid over-exercising your young puppy as this can cause damage to their developing joints.
 According to The Kennel Club, your pup should get 5 minutes of exercise per month of age, up to twice daily.
-For more information on preparing for puppy walking, take a look at our blog here.
+For more information on preparing for puppy walking, find our blog on the topic here.
 Keep puppy walks short and fun until your dog is a little more grown up.

-Be mindful of the kind of exercise your puppy is doing, too.
-Jumping (on and off the sofa or at beginners’ agility!) isn’t a good idea until your dog is at least 12 months old, and it’s sensible to restrict rough play with adult dogs or larger pups to avoid accidental injuries.
+Be mindful of the kind of exercise your puppy is doing.
+For instance, jumping isn’t a good idea until your dog is at least 12 months old, and it’s sensible to restrict rough play with adult dogs or larger pups to avoid accidental injuries.

 It’s also important to provide the right nutrition to help your dog develop properly.
-A supplement like YuMOVE Young & Active can help once they’re on solid food; it aids joint development, supports active joints and promotes mobility.
+A supplement like YuMOVE Young & Active can help once they’re on solid food as it aids joint development, supports active joints and promotes mobility.

-Remember that different breeds grow at different rates, and it’s a good idea to get your vet, rescue or breeder’s advice on what’s best for your growing puppy’s joints.
+Remember that different breeds grow at different rates so it’s a good idea to get your vet, rescue centre, or breeder’s advice on what’s best for your growing puppy’s joints.

-Your puppy becomes what’s known as an adolescent when they lose their baby teeth – and this stage lasts until they’re a fully-grown adult, at around 18 months.
+Your puppy becomes an adolescent when they lose their baby teeth – and this stage lasts until they’re a full-grown adult, at around 18 months.

 Just like human adolescents, ‘teenage’ pups can be a bit of a handful.
-Right now, you might be thinking the more exercise the better in order to tire your dog out, but it’s really important to stick to the 5-minutes-per-month rule.
+Right now, you might be thinking that more exercise is beneficial to tire your dog out, but it’s important that you stick to the 5-minutes-per-month rule.
 Different breeds grow and mature at different rates, and generally the larger the breed, the longer it will take for their bones to develop fully.
-So, even though your puppy is no longer puppy-sized, it’s important to remember that they’re still growing; some big breeds may not be fully mature until 18 months of age.
+Even though your puppy is no longer puppy-sized, it’s important to remember that they’re still growing.

-Avoid putting strain on their growing joints by focusing on play, and stepping up their mental stimulation with challenging brain games and doing lots of fun, positive training.
+Avoid putting strain on their growing joints; focus on play and stepping up their mental stimulation with challenging brain games and doing lots of fun, positive training.
 You’ll find that putting in the time now will really develop your bond, too.
-There are lots of great books out there to get you started on clicker and trick training, while training classes are great for ongoing socialisation, and can be a great way to let off steam and compare notes with other pet parents!
+There are lots of great books out there to get you started on clicker and trick training, while training classes are great for ongoing socialisation, and can be the perfect way to compare notes with other pet parents!

-So you’ve enjoyed puppyhood, and survived adolescence – what next in your dog’s joint journey?
-Here are some pointers on dog joint care in adulthood, whether your dog is active, stiff, working, or entering their senior years to make the information as relevant as possible for your furry friend.
+So, you’ve enjoyed puppyhood, and survived adolescence – what’s next in your dog’s joint journey?
+Here are some tips for dog joint care in adulthood.
+We’ve looked separately at dogs that are active, stiff, working, and those entering their senior years to make the information as relevant as possible for your furry friend.

 Is your dog an active athlete?
-That might mean any number of dog-sports like CaniCross, Agility or Flyball – or maybe adventurous treks and countryside hikes.
+Does your pet enjoy dog-sports like CaniCross, Agility, or Flyball – or maybe adventurous treks and countryside hikes?
 Though such busy dogs may not seem like they need joint supplements, it can help to support their active lifestyle and prevent painful problems down the line.

 If you and your dog take part in sports, it’s a good idea to focus on several shorter training sessions instead of one intensive stint.
 This makes it more fun for your dog and can reduce the risk of injury.

-Unfortunately, some dogs develop stiff joints before they become grey and wise.
-Breeds to keep an eye on include Labradors, Old English Sheepdogs, Golden Retrievers, Rottweilers, German Shepherds, Alaskan Malamutes, Dachshunds, Newfoundlands, Great Danes, Saint Bernards, Samoyeds and Mastiffs.
-If your best friend is one of these, it’s a good idea to be aware of the signs that indicate it might be time for extra joint support.
+Unfortunately, some dogs develop stiff joints early on.
+Breeds to keep an eye on include Labradors, Old English Sheepdogs, Golden Retrievers, Rottweilers, German Shepherds, Alaskan Malamutes, Dachshunds, Newfoundlands, Great Danes, Saint Bernards, Samoyeds, and Mastiffs.
+If your furry friend is one of these, it’s a good idea to be aware of the signs indicating that it might be time for extra joint support.

-If you spot these signs, it’s a good idea to get to the vets for a check-up.
+If you spot these signs, it’s a good idea to pop to the vets for a check-up.
 They can work out what’s going on, and help you modify your dog’s routine.
 When young dogs develop stiff joints, they can still enjoy great quality of life – you'll just need to keep an eye on things and provide a little more support.
-From acupuncture for dogs to hydrotherapy and joint supplements, there’s lots you can often do to keep them happy and active.
+From acupuncture for dogs, to hydrotherapy and joint supplements, there’s lots you can do to keep them happy and active.

-Share your working life with a canine?
-Whether they’re a sheepdog, sniffer dog or help you in the field retrieving or flushing, you’ll want to keep them fit for the job.
-Like dogs who are active for fun, working dogs can benefit from a little extra joint support to keep them on top of their game.
+Do you share your working life with a canine?
+Whether they’re a sheepdog, sniffer dog, or help you in the field retrieving or flushing, you’ll want to keep them fit for the job.
+Like dogs who are active for fun, working dogs benefit from joint support to keep them on top of their game.

-Old age is when your dog’s joints need a little extra support – and thankfully, there’s a lot you can do to make sure your oldie is getting the most from life if they’re seeming a little stiff.
+Old age is when your dog’s joints need a little extra support – and thankfully, there’s a lot you can do to make sure your golden oldie is getting the most from life.

 As your dog gets older, it’s important to keep up their exercise.
 Though older dogs may prefer to take a more sedate pace, daily exercise is vital to maintain a healthy weight and provide a good quality of life.
 From taking frequent, shorter walks to changing the activities you enjoy together, there are lots of ways to keep your senior dog active – we’ve written a whole blog about exercise for older dogs here.

-1) Change your activities to suit your dog as it enters its senior years – this may not be the time to introduce Fly Ball!
+Change your activities to suit your dog as they enter their senior years – this may not be the time to introduce Fly Ball!

 Comments will be approved before showing up.